 Description: When useGrids and this option are on, the PMF is written every colvarsRestartFrequency steps to the file <outputName>.pmf.
 If there is more than one metadynamics bias active, the name of this bias is included in the file name.
-Note: mulsaveFreeEnergyFile < (metadynamics) Keep all the PMF files > Acceptable Values: boolean Default Value: off Description: When dumpFreeEnergyFile and this option are on, the step number is included in the file name.
-Activating this option can be useful to follow more closely the convergence of the simulation, by comparing PMFs separated by short times.
+Note: multidimensional PMFs can only be obtained with one metadynamics instance applied to all the colvars, and not with multiple instances each applied to a single colvar.

-rebinGrids < (metadynamics) Recompute the grids when reading a state file > Acceptable Values: boolean Default Value: off
+- saveFreeEnergyFile < (metadynamics) Keep all the PMF files > Acceptable Values: boolean - Default Value: off rebinGrids < (metadynamics) Recompute the grids when reading a state file > Acceptable Values: boolean Default Value: off